 Due to immigration regulations, international students are only permitted o participate in an internship (curricular practical training) if it is included in their curriculum program.
 All internships are subject to an approval process through EE&CS and the International Student Services Office.
-International students must submit all paper ork to EE&CS at least to weeks before the end of the previous semester to allow enough time to process the internship request.
-Failure to do so will result in the internship not being approved inors, Specializations and Certificates

-Note: nernational students who work on campus must consult with Student Employment and the International Student Services Office to determine if they can continue to work while completing an internship
+International students must submit all paperwork to EE&CS at least two weeks before the end of the previous semester to allow enough time to process the internship request.
+Failure to do so will result in the internship not being approved Note: n ernational students who work on campus must consult with Student Employment and the International Student Services Office to determine if they can continue to work while completing an internship inors, Specializations and Certificates

-Please see the appropriate undergradua e or graduate section for information regarding minors, specializations and certificates
+Please see the appropriate undergradua e or graduate section for information regarding minors, specializations and certificates requirements will follow that of the catalog in effect for the effective term of he change